 At Amberley we are lucky to have many visitors visit our school to discuss topics such as racism, safety, bullying, anti-social behaviour outside of school and basic hygiene routines.

 During year five and six the children learn and discuss puberty, menstruation and human reproduction.
 As a school we are aware of the sensitivity around this subject and we give parents/guardians a letter describing what is going to be taught, the opportunity for discussion about the lesson with the class teacher and the opportunity for the child to be not present during the lesson.

 At Amberley we are aware of the children who may need support over subjects in PSHE they may find difficult or sensitive.
 We have a ‘THRIVE’ practitioner who works with these children during, after or before the lesson (as appropriate) to ensure the child is feeling supported.

 At Amberley, the children have access to a progressive and varied curriculum.
 This allows them to challenge their views on the world and reflect on their own behaviour and behaviour of others.
 We ensure our curriculum is tailored and impacts our children by regular pupil interviews where they are able to speak about PSHE and discuss their learning.
+As well as this, we ask for feedback from our Amberley parents and guardians, to ensure we are giving the highest quality and tailored curriculum.
 Book looks are very important in assessing the children's’ learning and the general delivery of high quality lessons.

 The PSHE co-ordinator regularly attends meetings and training for subject leaders held by LA and feedbacks to the staff of new ideas and new information.